michael-a7/RHI-Contour-Maps/README.md

 - **Data Processing:** NetCDF4, Matplotlib
 - **Data Source:** WBGT datasets provided by [Professor Fernando De Sales, SDSU Geography](https://geography.sdsu.edu/people/bios/desales)

+In addition, work and documentation for this project were created using assistance from AI tools (ChatGPT).
+This assistance was mainly for the purpose of troubleshooting and ensuring adherence to best practices.

 ---
 ## Demo